Skyscanner/engineering-principles/README.md

 In order to make correctly informed decisions, we need to treat our data with the same level of diligence as our services.
 As producers of data, we have a responsibility to ensure the quality of our data and that it is stored and protected appropriately.

-## We write with inclusivity and diversity in mind
+## We write with inclusivity, diversity, and accessibility in mind

 Our company values inclusiveness in the workplace and we should reflect this stance in our engineering output.